tdanielcox/bluesnap-php/README.md

 ### NOTICE: This library is under active development and not ready for production use

-This (unofficial) library is meant to unify and simplify working with the bluesnap api.
+This (unofficial) library standardizes and simplifies working with the bluesnap api.

 All the standard api documentation is applicable to this library.